 Your Arabian palace, or Arabian palaces, surrounded by greenery, waterways, and of course, the beach, Madinat Jumeirah is an old Arabian town, recreated in luxury.

-It has a traditional bazaar named “the souk” which houses a not so traditional Starbucks, gardens and water canals.
-Riding around the canals and walking around in the Souk is so much fun if a little Disneyesque and offers a great safe environment, ideal if you are traveling with your children as a family.
+It has a traditional bazaar named “the souk,” which houses a not so traditional Starbucks, gardens, and water canals.
+Riding around the canals and walking around in the Souk is so much fun if a little Disneyesque, offering a great safe environment, ideal if you are traveling with your children as a family.

 There are six hotels on the premises of the Madinat.
 Jumeirah Al Qasr, Jumeirah Al Naseem, Jumeirah Mina A’Salam, Jumeirah Dar Al Masyaf, Burj Al Arab Jumeirah, and the Jumeirah Beach Hotel.
 Three of these hotels have some of the best hotel club lounges in Dubai.

 Mina A’Salam is a family resort and is the best cost-effective option in the Madinat Jumeirah complex for families.
-The Dar Al Masyaf as a boutique hotel while the Al Qasr and the new Al Naseem are positioned as luxury resorts, although they still both have family facilities, for example, the Al Qasr pool has a small children’s swimming area directly next to it.
+The Dar Al Masyaf is a boutique hotel, while the Al Qasr and the new Al Naseem are positioned as luxury resorts, although they still both have family facilities.
+For example, the Al Qasr pool has a small children’s swimming area directly next to it.